PhantomTechTeam/storm-server/README.md

 This will spin up the server, and will listen to your localhost instance on port 8000.

-Navigate to localhost:8000/docs to see the routes
+Navigate to localhost:8000/docs to see the routes.

+Run /create-wiki-article to create an article based off a topic, currently this uses chatgpt 3.5-turbo but will be updated in the future.

+Run /create-pdf using the content portion of the previous api call to create a pdf that will be updated to supabase storage.

 ## Credits
 This project wouldn't be possible without the [storm team](https://github.com/stanford-oval/storm) who created and maintain the python package.